hustler-z/hustler/linux/docs/asm.rst

 --------------------------------------------------------------------------------
 - Conditional Branch Instructions -

-CBZ Rt, label          => Compare and branch if zero CBNZ Rt, label         => Compare and branch if not zero TBZ Rt, bit, label     => Test and branch if Rt<bit> zero TBNZ Rt, bit, label    => Test and branch if Rt<bit> is not zero
+CBZ  Xt, label         => Compare and branch if zero CBNZ Xt, label         => Compare and branch if not zero TBZ  Xt, bit, label    => Test and branch if Xt<bit> zero TBNZ Xt, bit, label    => Test and branch if Xt<bit> is not zero

 --------------------------------------------------------------------------------